qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 Ok, we have a model, we have raw data, we know how to prepare input for encoders, we don't know yet how to pass this data to our model and how it has to look like.

 Currently, Quaterion assumes two kind of data representation - pairs and groups.
-In pairs, you should label if a couple of objects are similar or dissimilar, for example, it is a suitable input for _ContrastiveLoss_.
-And the groups format assumes that all objects split into groups of similar objects.
+In pairs, you should take two objects and label if they are similar or not.
+It is a suitable input for example for _ContrastiveLoss_ or _MultipleNegativesRankingLoss_.
+The groups format assumes that all objects split into groups of similar objects.
 All objects inside one group are similar, and all other objects outside this group considered dissimilar to them.

-In our case we have a collection of questions and answers.
-We can use here both approaches, but pairs seems more intuitive for this case.
+We can apply any of the approaches with our data, but pairs one seems more intuitive.

 To represent pairs we have `SimilarityPairSample` in `quaterion.dataset.similarity_samples`.
 Let's take a look at it: